zendevMehdi/PathUtils/README.md

 ## Installation

 You can get jar from release section or create new project and add src folder to the project.

-# PathUtils

-This library helps to manage different paths of files or folders and normalize them easily, it supports both MS-Windows and UNIX operating systems.

 ## Usage/Examples